rodrigorc/papercraft/README.md

 ### Tab mode

 In this mode, if you click an open edge the tab will switch to the other side.
+Press the Shift key while clicking to hide the tab.

 #### Face mode